julian-ole/postman/README.md

 This collection runs one test script at the folder level.
 And there is a test script for the whole collection, that verifies the status code.

 ### Petstore requests

+In Petstore collection we use query params, path variables, change body and set variables to check how they work.